We have many perfect destinations for your adventure travel, whatever your needs

 Fly to Stockholm where you will catch a connecting flight to Kiruna.
 On arrival you are met by your group leader and transferred to your hotel in Kiruna, the northernmost city in Sweden with free time for sightseeing.
 Highlights include the church which is built in the shape of a Sami tent and was voted Sweden’s most beautiful building back in 2001.

 That evening, your astronomy expert will give you a talk on the Northern lights.
 After dinner you will head out in to the dark for some Northern Light hunting.

 Hotel Ripen - 1 night (B)

 This morning, you will start by meeting the huskies and learning the basics of dog sledding, before heading out across the winter landscape through snowy forests and across icy lakes towards the wilderness lodge.
-Each sled carries two people – a driver (musher) and passenger – pulled by a team of 4-6 huskies.
+Each sled is driven by a musher and pulled by a team of 4-6 huskies.
 The dogs always get excited as soon as they see the sleds coming out, and it’s often a struggle to hold them back, so the sleds have a snow anchor for that purpose.
 It takes a while to get everything ready but eventually you’ll head off in crocodile file, with the dogs tugging hard at their harnesses before they break into a smooth rhythm.
 The dogs are well trained and extremely friendly and most of all they love to pull sleds.
 All you can hear are the runners of the sled fizzing over the frozen snow and the odd bark or yelp from the dogs.
 Lunch will be provided at the wildness lodge before turning back to the kennels.